dropmeaword/how-to-read-software/PITCHME.md

 ---

-"Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaning to human beings what we want the computer to do"
+"Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, **let us concentrate rather on explaning to human beings what we want the computer to do**"

 (*) Literate Programming, 1984, Donald Knuth [more info](http://www.literateprogramming.com/)

 NOTE: you never do your thinking in front of code

+---

+Exercise: "**let us concentrate rather on explaning to human beings what we want the computer to do**"

 ---